-The International and Partnerships Group is primarily responsible for managing the Faculty's domestic and international marketing development and partnership engagement activities.
-This includes developing and implementing strategic marketing and recruitment plans, strategic partnership agreements, course articulation arrangements, academic collaboration agreements and Memorandums of Understanding (MOUs) with Australian and offshore institutions located in key market regions throughout India, China, Indonesia, Southeast Asia, North America, South America, the Middle East and Europe.
+International and Partnerships is primarily responsible for managing the Faculty's domestic and international partnership development and engagement activities.
+It is also responsible for coordinating the Faculty's international student recruitment activities.
+This includes developing and implementing strategic marketing and recruitment plans, strategic partnership agreements, course articulation arrangements, academic collaboration agreements and Memorandums of Understanding (MOUs) with Australian and offshore institutions located in key market regions throughout India, China, Indonesia, Southeast Asia, South Asia, North America, South America, the Middle East and Europe.

-The International and Partnerships Group also assists in the development and implementation of various commercial activities (e.g. Deakin Motion.Lab animation services and DEAKIN TV STUDIO broadcasting services), through the provision of business planning, research, budgeting, marketing, contract preparation and other administrative services.
-It also manages the Faculty's web site.Read more on Michael's profile
+International and Partnerships also assists Faculty Schools in the development and implementation of various commercial activities (e.g. Deakin Motion.Lab, DEAKIN TV STUDIO, Deakin Live Streaming), and liaises with the Deakin University Solicitor's Office in the preparation of Faculty agreements and contracts.Read more on Michael's profile

 Some of the major projects that Michael has worked on with senior Deakin University officials include: